Evaluation Summary – Increase in Student and Faculty Confidence During First Two Years of Project

 (read more about the National Center’s Core Concepts

 curriculum here) participate in a program evaluation.
 A survey is administered at the beginning and end of each course to measure changes in mean student ‘core concepts confidence’.
 The survey measures student confidence in twelve core concepts of trauma that are introduced in each course using a nine-point likert scale.
-The graphs below illustrate consistent increases in mean student ‘core concepts confidence, by course, from pre to post test between 2010 and 2013.
-To view graphs comparing the pre and post ‘core concepts confidence’ of three cohorts of students, click here.
+The graphs below illustrate consistent increases in mean student ‘core concepts confidence, by course, from pre to post test for all students taking the courses between 2010 and 2014.
+To view additional graphs illustrating student and faculty satisfaction click here.